 This could jumpstart your word-of-mouth marketing and attract clients right away.

 You’ll be providing parking solutions for customers.
-To generate the most business, you’ll want to choose a parking lot in a desirable location close to businesses, schools, or local attractions.
 You could also offer additional services, such as on-site car wash or valet parking.
+Here’s a list of potential services:

 How much should you charge for parking?